ahermanto47/pi3k3s/README.md

 # pi3k3s

-On the master host(where you will be invoking ansible commands)
+On the master host(where you will be invoking ansible commands, in this case its an instance of Centos Stream 10)

 1. Create SSH key pair: